MicrosoftDocs/well-architected/well-architected/security/incident-response.md

 ### Learn from an incident

 An incident uncovers gaps or vulnerable points in a design or implementation.
-It's an improvement opportunity that's driven by lessons in technical aspects, product development processes including testing, automation, and the effectiveness of the incident response process.
+It's an improvement opportunity that's driven by lessons in technical design aspects, automation, product development processes that include testing, and the effectiveness of the incident response process.
 Maintain detailed incident records, including actions taken, timelines, and findings.

-It's highly recommended that you conduct structured post-incident reviews, such as root-cause analysis and retrospectives.
+We highly recommended that you conduct structured post-incident reviews, such as root-cause analysis and retrospectives.
 Track and prioritize the outcome of those reviews, and consider using what you learn in future workload designs.

 Improvement plans should include updates to security drills and testing, like business continuity and disaster recovery (BCDR) drills.
 Use security compromise as a scenario for performing a BCDR drill.
 Drills can validate how the documented processes work.
 There shouldn't be multiple incident response playbooks.
 Use a single source that you can adjust based on the size of the incident and how widespread or localized the effect is.
 Drills are based on hypothetical situations.
 Conduct drills in a low-risk environment, and include the learning phase in the drills.